colingraydon/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Technical problem solver.
+Full stack developer.
 Hair care enthusiast.
 When I'm not tinkering with my latest project, you can find me at a concert or trying a new recipe.
-My current projects include training deep learning models, writing a React Native mobile app, and working on payment technologies.
+I'm currently working on training deep learning models and writing a React Native mobile app.
+I'm passionate about the environment and helping animals, so if you're interested in collaborating on a related project, please let me know!
 {style="text-align: justify;"}